wp-plugins/wptouch/readme.txt

 * CSS Spacing around page numbers for mutli-page articles increased
 * Push Notifications area now announces if Curl is not available, instead of not appearing at all
 * Minor code corrections
+* Fixed bug where SPAM comments were PUSHed via Growl

 = Version 1.9 =